Jeanne Mas

-Jeanne Mas is a French pop singer.
+Jeanne Mas (born 28 February 1958) is a French pop singer.
 She is well known in France, Switzerland, Canada and Belgium for a number of hit singles released in the 1980s.
 Her first success was "Toute première fois" in 1984.
 This song was simultaneously released in the United Kingdom in English.
 Two of her singles charted at number one in France: "Johnny, Johnny" and "En rouge et noir" in 1985 and 1986, respectively.
 Her 1980's albums are good examples of the Euro disco electropop style popular in Continental Europe at the time, featuring synthesizers and very catchy melodies.

 Biography

 Jeanne Mas was born on 28 February 1958 in Alicante, Spain.
 She started studying languages at the University of Nanterre (near Paris).
 After one year studying Spanish and Italian, she took off for Italy giving up her studies at the university.
 She settled in Rome when she was only 18 years old.
 In Rome, she took dance and acting classes.
 She started landing small parts in commercials as well as in full-length films and she hosted her own show on a private channel: La Uomo TV.
 Music was her true passion.

 In 1979, she signed her first contract with RCA Italia and recorded her first single "On the Moon", and toured with a rock group which was rather hardcore.
 She recorded several 45's, one in English and the others in Italian.
 In 1984, she signed a contract with EMI Music France.
 Roberto Zaneli and Romano Musumarra wrote the music for her first French hit "Toute première fois".